Connect with others who understand.

 What Is Psoriatic Arthritis?

 PsA is a type of arthritis that is linked to psoriasis, a skin and nail condition.
-Up to 3 in 10 people with psoriasis develop PsA.
-Per the National Psoriasis Foundation, for about 80 percent of people, PsA can start up to 10 years after they develop psoriasis.
-Others may have PsA without ever having (or noticing) psoriasis, although this is much less common (approximately 10 percent to 15 percent).
+Around 3 in 10 people with psoriasis develop PsA.
+Some people may have PsA without ever having (or noticing) psoriasis symptoms, although this is much less common (approximately 10 percent to 15 percent).
 PsA has several related conditions that can make living with PsA more difficult.

 PsA is similar to rheumatoid arthritis in symptoms such as joint swelling, but it affects fewer joints.
 One form of arthritis that is linked to PsA is psoriatic spondylitis, which is arthritis of the lower back and spine.
-This form of arthritis overlaps with AS.
+This form of arthritis overlaps with ankylosing spondylitis.

 Common Psoriatic Arthritis Symptoms